dqj1998/VSWizard/README.md

 ## Known Issues

 *   Basic error handling for Ollama communication.
 More robust error reporting can be added in the future.
-*   Streaming responses from Ollama are not yet supported, responses appear all at once.
 *   Image preview in the chat is not implemented.

 ## Release Notes